miaomiao0217nz/mymoney/README.md

 It may not able to cover new user's transaction data. \
 Common approach could be adding a few new pages to maintain a category table, and allow user to select uncategorized transactions.
 But this is not an ideal solution, as it would be too much work thus impacting user experience.\
 An ideal  solution would be introducing some machine learning mechanism and learn from existing data and do a pre-categorize, and let user review/correct the category.
 System will be getting smarter and smarter, and eventually able to categorize transactions without user interference.\
-I'm actively working on introducing xgboost for this part.

 ## Data Privacy
 The biggest challenge for the application to be used by public would be data privacy, sharing ones bank transactions to an unknown website would be a big concern for most people.\